yidong72/reasoning-gym/GALLERY.md

 ````
 Example 1:
 Question: In front of you are some buttons, a light, and a number.
 The light will toggle between red and green whenever you press a button.
 Each button performs a mathematical operation to the number, but the operation may depend on the state of the light.
 You must press the shortest correct sequence of buttons to reach the target value.
+Your answer should be a sequence of buttons separated by '→', for example: A → B → C

 Start: 0 (red)
 Target: 46